Things to Do | Visit Chiba | Latest update:2022/08/02

-Japan is dotted with both shrines (jinja or jingu) and temples (o-tera, or also as the suffix “-ji” as in “Senso-ji Temple”).
+Japan is dotted with both shrines (jinja or jingu) and temples (o-tera, or designated with suffix “-ji“).
 It’s important to note that, while both may have the same atmosphere and appeal from a sightseeing perspective, shrines are for Shinto deities, whereas temples are Buddhist.
 At temples, many times you will see Buddha statues that look male, but if you see Buddha statues with a female appearance, they are likely “Kannon”, the god of mercy and compassion; a Bodhisattva known by different names all over Eastern Asia.

-“Kasamori Kannon” Buddhist statue has long been here in the Chonan area, located around the center of Chiba, said to have been carved from wood by the Buddhist monk Saicho as far back as the year 784.
+The “Kasamori Kannon” Buddhist statue has long been here in the Chonan area, located around the center of Chiba, said to have been carved from wood by the Buddhist monk Saicho as far back as the year 784.
 Many temples begin as monuments like this, and if they gain enough importance and wealth, then have temples of varying sizes built around them.
 Kasamori-Kannon Temple is a unique case, in that the original Kannon statue was carved and then placed on an large, somewhat cone-shaped rocky hill―as opposed to a more common location like a one-sided cliff face―making it difficult to build a temple around.
-A new idea for architecture of the temple emerged from the necessity to house the Kannon statue.
+A novel idea for the temple’s architecture emerged from the necessity to house the Kannon statue.

 Japan often uses “kakezukuri” (lit.
 Hanging construction), which requires using stilts to support a structure that is partially on a cliff, or perhaps jutting out over a valley or river.
 Kasamori-Kannon Temple however uses “four-sided hanging construction”, which utilizes stilts on all sides to position the temple directly on top of the hill where the Kannon statue is located.
 This is the only temple that uses this construction method in all of Japan, and has been deemed a National Important Cultural Property.
 It attracts not only temple enthusiasts, but enthusiasts of classic Japanese architecture as well.